AceBenson/daily-keeper/README.md

 # Daily Keeper - Tracking your time!

-This is a full-stack web application with React, Node.js, Express, mongoDB.
-(Ongoing)
+This is a full-stack web application with React, Node.js, Express, MongoDB. (ongoing)

 ![img](./demo.png)